Axway/amplify-central/content/en/docs/amplify_relnotes/_index.md

 **What's new for**:

+* **Axway Central CLI** (version 1.9.0):
+    * Select the name of your agent you want to appear in the Topology view
+    * Environment and API Services can be segmented by team
 * **Amplify Central WebUI**: Use markdown formatting for Environment and API Service descriptions
 * **Amplify agents general**: Traceability Agent data redaction